microsoft/live-share/docs/use/vscode.md

 1. **Sign in**

     After you install the Live Share extension, reload, and wait for dependencies install, sign in to let other collaborators know who you are.
-See [Sign in](#sign-in-to-live-share) for more details.
+For more information, see [Sign in](#sign-in-to-live-share).

 2. **Use the join command**